Bernoulli property of subadditive equilibrium states: Bernoulli property

-As the name suggests, a Bernoulli partition $\xi$ for $(X,\mu)$ is necessarily a Very Weak Bernoulli partition; see \cite[Theorem 3.1]{ponce2019introduction}.
+As the name suggests, a Bernoulli partition $\xi$ for $(X,f,\mu)$ is necessarily a Very Weak Bernoulli partition; see \cite[Theorem 3.1]{ponce2019introduction}.
 What makes Very Weak Bernoulli partitions important is the converse implication developed by Ornstein outlined in the next two propositions: VWB partitions provide a method for establishing the Bernoulli property, which is often difficult via a direct approach.
-In fact, many results in the literature establishing Bernoulli property follow this general outline \cite{pesin1977characteristic,ornstein1998bernoulli,chernov1996nonuniformly}. \begin{prop} If a partition $\xi$ of $X$ is VWB, then $(X,\mu,f,\bigvee\limits_{-\infty}^\infty f^{n}\xi)$ is Bernoulli. \end{prop}
+In fact, many results in the literature establishing the Bernoulli property follow this general outline \cite{pesin1977characteristic,ornstein1998bernoulli,chernov1996nonuniformly}. \begin{prop} If a partition $\xi$ of $X$ is VWB, then writing $\mathcal{B}$ for the $\sigma$-algebra generated by $\bigvee_{-\infty}^{\infty}f^n\xi$, we have that $\left(X,f,\mathcal{B},\mu\right)$ is Bernoulli. \end{prop}